 She has an MSc in Business Management from the Ukrainian State Maritime Technical University, MA in Economic Theory from the EERC MA Program in Economics at the National University 'Kyiv Mohyla Academy' Ukraine, and a PhD in Economics from Michigan State University (USA).
 Her dissertation title was 'Three Essays in Labour Economics and Economics of Aging'.

-Olena uses econometric methods and utility maximisation framework to study how people make choices with regards to their health, work and families in ageing societies and post-Soviet countries in order to contribute to the development of sustainable ways of our comfortable life on Earth.
+Olena uses econometric methods and a utility maximisation framework to study how people make choices regarding their health, work and families in ageing societies and post-Soviet countries to contribute to developing sustainable ways of our comfortable life on earth.

 Her current research projects include:

-- Study of the risk factors which contribute to an increased use of social care in the future.
+1. Study the risk factors contributing to increased use of social care in the future.

-- Effect of TB epidemic in Ukraine on productivity of individuals and firms.
+3. Effects of the TB epidemic in Ukraine on the productivity of individuals and firms.